things to know before working on a cruise ship

 One time my supervisor forgot to email the programs for the kids club to the printer.
 I go to the printer to pick them up and he’s like “so and so never sent them.”
 Queue frustration 10,000 that I didn’t have an email address to send them to him myself.

-Let’s back up a few days though to when the kids club got snack and had an extra tray of chocolate covered strawberries and a few happened to make there way to the print shop.
+Let’s back up a few days though to when the kids club got snack and had an extra tray of chocolate covered strawberries and a few happened to make their way to the print shop.

 Did we need to bring chocolate covered strawberries to the printer?
 No. But, did that help soften the blow when I had to ask him to print out several hundred programs in his already super busy day so that the embarking families the next day would have them?
 I think so.